Selina Charlotte Thynne1

 Last Edited=30 Jan 2011

-Lady Katherine Georgina Louisa Thynne was born on 22 July 1865 at 18 Belgrave Street, London, England.1 She was the daughter of John Alexander Thynne, 4th Marquess of Bath and Hon.
+Lady Katherine Georgina Louisa Thynne was born on 22 July 1865 at 18 Belgrave Street, London, EnglandG.1 She was the daughter of John Alexander Thynne, 4th Marquess of Bath and Hon.
 Frances Isabella Catherine Vesey.1 She married Major Rt.
 Hon.
-Evelyn Baring, 1st Earl of Cromer, son of Henry Baring and Cecilia Anne Windham, on 22 October 1901 at St. Thomas's Church, Orchard Street, Marylebone, London, England.1 She died on 4 March 1933 at age 67.2
+Evelyn Baring, 1st Earl of Cromer, son of Henry Baring and Cecilia Anne Windham, on 22 October 1901 at St. Thomas's Church, Orchard Street, Marylebone, London, EnglandG.1 She died on 4 March 1933 at age 67.2

-As a result of her marriage, Lady Katherine Georgina Louisa Thynne was styled as Countess of Cromer on 22 October 1901.
+After her marriage, Lady Katherine Georgina Louisa Thynne was styled as Countess of Cromer on 22 October 1901.
 From 22 October 1901, her married name became Baring.

 Child of Lady Katherine Georgina Louisa Thynne and Major Rt.
 Hon.
 Evelyn Baring, 1st Earl of Cromer